 “I was not able to complete the assessment activity and I don’t feel that the course has had an impact on school improvement.
 At present and in my case CPD has had more impact than PPD.
 However PPD has the potential to improve the whole school.
 Staff completing PPD either gain more responsibility or move on to other schools.
 I would like to see more PPD linked to subjects, improving subject knowledge as well as knowledge of education.”

-(teacher school D)
+(Teacher school D)

 As part of CPD, professional development groups in school B provide a forum for sharing insights, ideas and issues.
 This opportunity for reflecting, sharing and learning together has been valued by many.
 As one said “it provides reassurance, challenges your own thinking and offers alternatives which all too often you don’t come to yourself”.
 A significant aspect here is the element of ‘challenge’ and ‘alternative’ perspectives, alongside ‘reassurance’.